Soccer-Women's World Cup co-hosts Australia suffer another reality check | Sports-Games

 Australia will co-host the Women's World Cup in 2023 with New Zealand and have ambitions of challenging the United States and Europe's top powers for global supremacy, but they have now failed to beat European opposition in nine straight games.
 Captain Sam Kerr, Australia's most prolific striker, finished the tour goalless and managed only one shot at goal against the Netherlands, firing wide in the 81st minute.

-Australia and the Netherlands are among the 12 nations who have qualified for the Tokyo Olympics soccer tournament, which starts on July 21.
+Australia are among the 12 nations who have qualified for the Tokyo Olympics soccer tournament, which starts on July 21, but Gustavsson played down his side's medal prospects.
+"Time is one of the challenges... but we have a mindset that we're going to do everything within our power in this short time frame," Gustavsson said.
+"I need to... come up with a plan on the best path moving forward."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)